rdelval/aurora/.github/issue_template.md

 Dear user,

 Our project is not set up to track issues through GitHub.
-Instead, we ask users that they report bugs through JIRA at http://issues.apache.org/jira/browse/AURORA
+Instead we ask that users report bugs through our JIRA issue tracker at http://issues.apache.org/jira/browse/AURORA

 Thanks for your understanding.

 -The Apache Aurora Team